aragon/aragon-court/docs/4-entry-points/4-jurors-registry.md

     - Ensure that the given amount is greater than zero
 - **State transitions:**
     - Update the available balance of the juror
-    - Activate the staked amount if requested by the juror
+    - Activate the staked amount if requested by the juror.
+This includes processing pending deactivation requests.
     - Pull the corresponding amount of juror tokens from the sender to the `JurorsRegistry` module, revert if the ERC20-transfer wasn't successful

 ### 4.4.5.
 Stake for